DoctorMcKay/node-teslapi/README.md

 While TeslaPi is configuring itself, you can SSH into it using USB ethernet.
 Plug it into your PC via the Pi's USB data port (not its power port) and an ethernet adapter will appear on your PC.
 USB ethernet is disabled once setup is complete.

+The Pi will reboot a couple times automatically during the setup procedure.

 ### Building From Source